Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 Opening hours

-From Thursday to Tuesday, the Catacombs of St. Callixtus open at 9 am and close at noon.
+The Catacombs of St. Callixtus opens at 9 am and closes at noon from Thursday to Tuesday.

-After a two-hour break, the Catacombs re-open at 2 pm and close for the day at 5 pm.
+After a 2-hour break, the Catacombs re-open at 2 pm and close for the day at 5 pm.

 The tourist attraction along the Appian Way remains closed on Wednesday.